Roshan-0512/Roshan-0512/README.md

 ---

-# Interests

-- Quantitative Research
-- Quantitative Trading
-- Machine Learning & Artificial Intelligence
-- Statistical Modeling
-- Financial Time Series Analysis
-- Algorithmic Trading
-- Portfolio Optimization

----

 # What I'm Working On

+- Portfolio optimization and risk management
 - Developing quantitative trading strategies and alpha factors
 - Statistical modeling for financial markets
-- Portfolio optimization and risk management
 - Machine learning models for financial prediction

 ---